ranja-sarkar/networks-graphs/README.md

 https://mathworld.wolfram.com/DijkstrasAlgorithm.html

 For many decades, Dijkstra's algorithm has been the undisputed champion for finding the shortest path in graphs.
-Howeverm the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal came.
+However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal came.

 Paper: https://arxiv.org/pdf/2504.17033

 The method ingeniously combines the logic of Dijkstra's and the Bellman-Ford algorithms.
-Through a clever recursive technique, it avoids the need to fully sort vertices by distance, which was the core bottleneck.
+Through a clever recursive technique, it avoids the need to fully sort vertices by distance which was the bottleneck.
 The result is a faster, deterministic algorithm that runs in O(mlog2/3n) time.
 This has practical implications for speeding up route calculations in GPS, optimizing data flow in computer networks, and improving efficiency in logistics.
 A fundamental problem just got a new, faster solution.

-For more on time-complexity of algorithms: https://ranjas.substack.com/p/data-structures-and-algorithms
+For more on time-complexity of algorithms, read https://ranjas.substack.com/p/data-structures-and-algorithms

 **-> Create knowledge graphs (directed) from unstructured data** (document, webpage, etc.):